-APPLICATION DEADLINE: MARCH 1, 2005
+APLICATION DEADLINE: March 1, 2006

-The Department of Physics is pleased to offer the following research project for the summer of 2005.
+The Department of Physics is pleased to offer the following research project for the summer of 2006.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
 By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.

-Nanoscale Transport - Kondo Effect

-Professor Andrei Kogan

-Arts & Sciences/Physics Geo-Physics 422 (513)556-0639

-FAX: (513)556-3425

-E-Mail: andrei.kogan@uc.edu
+NANOSCALE TRANSPORT - KONDO EFFECT Professor Andrei Kogan Department of Physics 422 Geo/Physics Cincinnati, OH 45221-0011 Tel.
+(513)556-0639 Fax.
+(513)556-3425 Email: Andrei.kogan@uc.edu

 My group aims to understand the fundamental aspects of how electrons confined to a small region of space interact with each other and the surrounding world via precision transport measurements in artificially fabricated nanoscale electronic structures.
-We use single semiconductor-based quantum dots, which allow to create a tiny (0.1 - 0.5 micron) electronic droplet whose parameters (energy, coupling to the surrounding conductors, number of the electrons in the droplet, their total spin to name a few) can be directly controlled in the course of an experiment.
+We use single semiconductor-based quantum dots, which allow one to create a tiny (0.1 - 0.5 micron) electronic droplet whose parameters (energy, coupling to the surrounding conductors, number of the electrons in the droplet, their total spin, to name a few) can be directly controlled in the course of an experiment.
 Such droplets act like "artificial atoms" in the sense that the electrons are confined in space by an artificially constructed potential which, unlike that of a real atom, can be manipulated externally.